 Routine booster vaccinations such as canine distemper, parvovirus and rabies have traditionally been administered annually.
-There has been some recent questions arise as to whether annual boosters are necessary, and many veterinarians are reducing the vaccination schedule to every other year to avoid over vaccinating, which can stress your dog's immune system.
+Questions arise as to whether annual boosters are necessary, and many veterinarians are reducing the vaccination schedule to every other year to avoid over-vaccinating, which can stress your dog's immune system.
 In addition, some optional vaccinations, such as the Bordetella vaccine, may be required if your dog frequents kennels or grooming salons, that require this vaccination be updated.
-You should discuss with your veterinarian which vaccination boosters are appropriate and due for your dog, and have them administered at your dog’s annual appointment.
+Discuss with your veterinarian which vaccination boosters are appropriate and due for your dog, and have them administered at your dog’s annual appointment.

 Questions and Concerns

-If you have any questions or concerns about your dog’s health you should bring these up with your veterinarian at the annual exam.
+If you have any questions or concerns about your dog’s health, bring these up with your veterinarian at the annual exam.
 Be prepared to answer your veterinarian's questions regarding diet, activity, and other health concerns.

 If your dog has not been spayed or neutered, reproductive health issues will need to be investigated, and if your dog is not part of a breeding program, spaying or neutering your dog will be encouraged to prevent unwanted pregnancy and reduce reproductive health conditions that can manifest in intact dogs.

 Parasite control should be discussed and administered annually and arrangements made for pet owners to provide antiparasitics as required throughout the year.
-Your veterinarian will look for signs of parasites, and may request a stool sample to look for internal parasites.
-Ticks, fleas, heartworm, roundworms, and tapeworms are common parasites affecting dogs that need to be controlled to prevent serious disease or disorder in your dog.
+Your veterinarian will look for signs of parasites and may request a stool sample to look for internal parasites.
+Ticks, fleas, heartworm, roundworms, and tapeworms are common parasites affecting dogs that need to be controlled to prevent serious diseases and other health conditions.

 Dental issues are frequently an issue for dogs.
-A dental examination to determine if professional cleaning is required to remove tartar, assess periodontal disease if present, and recommend routine dental care should be provided by your veterinarian.
+A dental examination to determine if professional cleaning is required to remove tartar, and assess periodontal disease if present.
+Recommended routine dental care should be provided by your veterinarian.

 Dogs frequently suffer from disorders such as parasites and fungal infections in their ears.
 Your veterinarian will routinely exam your dog's ears for signs that indicate your dog's ear health needs addressing.